rcasady616/Webdriver-Via-CSharp/source/AppendixA/exercise-0.rst

 =====================================================
 To be successful at debugging it's important to understand the following debugging concepts: **Breakpoints**, **Call Stack**, **Autos**, **Watch**.

+A debugger is a very specialized developer tool.
+A debugger attaches to your running app and allows you to inspect your code. [#f1]_

 Breakpoints
 +++++++++++
 + What is a Breakpoints